 Be a True King or Queen for Tigers

-Tiger King shone a light on the cruel tiger-cub petting industry, and it probably left you wondering what you can do to help prevent these animals from being exploited.
-To help end public contact with tigers and other big cats as well as private breeding and possession of them, please let your U.S. representative and senators know that you support the Big Cat Public Safety Act, which would end big-cat cub petting and private ownership of dangerous big cats:
+Tiger King shone a light on the cruel big cat-cub petting industry, and it probably left you wondering what you can do to help prevent these animals from being exploited.
+To help end public contact with big cats as well as private possession of them, please let your U.S. representative and senators know that you support the Big Cat Public Safety Act, which would end big-cat cub petting and private ownership of big cats:

 And remember, helping animals trapped at shoddy roadside zoos and other highway hellholes can be as simple as staying away from these facilities.
 Please, never support abusive animal shows or exhibits.